-For each Reliability Standard, there are specified associated mandatory requirements that must be material to reliability, measurable, support one or more of the stated reliability principles, and consistent with all of the stated reliability and market interface principles.
 The ERO is authorized to impose, after notice and opportunity for a hearing, penalties for violations of the Reliability Standards, subject to Commission review and approval.
-When the Regional Entities or the ERO identifies a violation of a reliability standard - whether through self-reports of violations, audits, investigations, or complaints - the ERO submits a notice of penalty filing for Commission approval.
-The notice of penalty filing includes the evidence supporting a finding of a violation of one or more Reliability Standards, a proposed penalty, and a mitigation plan to remedy the violation(s) and prevent recurrence.

-The ERO has filed 190 notices of penalty in FY 2010 addressing 1,175 violations of the Reliability Standards for review by the Commission; the notices of penalty presented several violations requiring review.
+When the Regional Entities or the ERO identifies a violation of a Reliability Standard, whether through selfaudits, investigations, complaints, the ERO submits a notice of penalty filing for Commission approval.
+The filing includes a record supporting a finding of a violation of one or more Reliability Standards, a proposed penalty, and a mitigation plan to remedy the violation(s) and prevent recurrence.
+The ERO filed 270 notices of penalty in FY addressing 1.407 violations (including CIP penalties) of the Reliability Standards for review by the Commission.